mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 Steady improvements in the water are starting to show.
 The early morning sessions are paying off.

 Ironman published the Participant List for IMC.
 My name appears on page 83; 2772 people registered.
-With that number of people descending on Penticton, I wonder if the event is going to go ahead...
+With that many people descending on Penticton, I wonder if the event is going to go ahead...

 ![Saturday's ride could not have had nicer weather.
 Race Rocks Lighthouse off in the distance, the Olympic Mountains fill the horizon.](/assets/jpg/IMG_3201-977x550.jpeg Pedder Bay, Vancouver Island)